niccokunzmann/open-web-calendar/README.md

 4. The container will be pulled automatically from dockerhub and then starts

 #### Update prebuild image with docker-compose
-If you want to update your image with the latest version from dockerhub just type `docker-compose pull`
+If you want to update your image with the latest version from dockerhub type `docker-compose pull`

 Note: You need to start the container after pulling again in order for the update to apply (`docker-compose up -d`)